 Technically not a series, On the Record is one of the highly anticipated projects coming to Max.
 An official selection at Sundance 2020, this documentary is based on a story first reported by the New York Times about music executive Drew Dixon as she became one of the first women of color to come forward with her accusations of sexual assault by Russell Simmons.
 The film covers Dixon as well as several other accusers as it deals with the silencing of women of color in cases of sexual assault, even in the #MeToo movement age.

 Check out below for more original series coming later this year, but first:

-HBO Max will be available starting May 27 and will cost the same as HBO Now, $14.99 a month.
-However, subscribers who sign up before May 27 will get up to one year at a discounted rate of $11.99 a month.
-HBO Max will be available initially on a more limited range of devices than other HBO apps, although the list is rapidly expanding.
+Max costs $15.99 a month.
+Max will be available initially on a more limited range of devices than other HBO apps, although the list is rapidly expanding.
 Currently, it will be supported on:

 - Android phones and tablets

 - Apple iOS devices